 Potatoes are stuffed with cheese and double-fried for this fan-favorite.
 These are the original Fries Quatro Queso Dos Fritos from Psych featured on Reddit!
+Perfect for parties and binge-watching the television show.

 Last night, my friends and I watched a particularly hilarious episode of Psych called Truer Lies.
 In it, guest star Jonathan Silverman plays Lyin' Ryan, a compulsive liar.